nanashi-no-gonbei/ShowBlockCardCounts/README.md

 * count frost orb cards as block cards except for 'Chaos'.
 * not count buffs/debuffs cards as block cards such as 'Rage','TalkToTheHand', and so on.

+## Note
+This mod was created based on [Yoda2798/ShowCardTypeCounts v1.1.4](https://github.com/Yoda2798/ShowCardTypeCounts)